-At just 34 years old, Dr. Kizzmekia Corbett is literally changing the world.
-She is a virology researcher with the National Institutes of Health and, having studied the family of coronaviruses for years, helmed the development of the Moderna vaccine.
-That vaccine is currently being administered across the globe in the fight against COVID-19.
+At just 37 years old, Dr. Kizzmekia Corbett is literally changing the world.
+She is a viral immunologist with the National Institutes of Health and, having studied the family of coronaviruses for years, helmed the development of the Moderna vaccine that has been administered across the globe in the fight against COVID-19.

-With a wealth of experience and an approachable demeanor, Dr. Corbett has become a trusted source and a voice of reason throughout our current health crisis.
-On the eve of the vaccine rollout in the U.S., she took to Instagram to deliver this celebratory missive, made possible by her leadership and expertise: “Lives are about to be saved.
+With a wealth of experience and an approachable demeanor, Dr. Corbett has been a trusted source and a voice of reason throughout the pandemic.
+In December 2020, on the eve of the vaccine rollout in the U.S., she took to Instagram to deliver this celebratory missive, made possible by her leadership and expertise: “Lives are about to be saved.
 Hospitals will become less overwhelmed.
 Normal times will slowly begin again.”
-Cue our collective sigh of relief.

 The Musician: Eszperanza Spalding

 Something of a musical prodigy, Eszperanza Spalding found her start tinkering on her mother’s piano in their Portland apartment.
 Her mother recalled a memory of her 4-year-old daughter climbing aboard the piano bench to play Beethoven by ear—much to her surprise.
-By 5, Spalding was playing violin professionally with a youth orchestra.
+By age 5, Spalding was playing violin professionally with a youth orchestra.
 By 15, it was blues and jazz clubs across the city.
-Now, at 36, she is an acclaimed jazz bassist, composer, and singer with seven studio albums, four Grammys, and a host of accolades, including a performance at the 2009 Nobel Peace Prize Ceremony.
+Now, at 38, she is an acclaimed jazz bassist, composer, and also a singer with eight studio albums, eight Grammys, and a host of accolades, including a performance at the 2009 Nobel Peace Prize Ceremony.